studentyaoshi/IACRC/README.md

 #### Enhancer annotation

-Enhancer annotation is .bed file contains the chromatin states downloaded from Roadmap, http://egg2.wustl.edu/roadmap/data/byFileType/chromhmmSegmentations/ChmmModels/coreMarks/jointModel/final/.
-The format of .bed can be found here http://www.ensembl.org/info/website/upload/bed.html.
+Enhancer annotation is .bed file contains the chromatin states downloaded from [Roadmap](http://egg2.wustl.edu/roadmap/data/byFileType/chromhmmSegmentations/ChmmModels/coreMarks/jointModel/final/).
+The format of .bed can be found [here](http://www.ensembl.org/info/website/upload/bed.html).

 In our paper, we used the chromatin states of GM12878 and '7_Enh' annotation in the forth column as input.